btxviny/Deep-Motion-Blind-Video-Stabilization/README.md

      ```

-   - Adjust `/path/to/dataset` to the actual path where you extracted the training datasets.
-   - Provide any other training parameters or options as needed.
+   - Adjust directory paths as needed.

-Ensure that you have the required dependencies installed for training, and check the scripts for additional configurations or options.